-6. Legal Implications
+5. Legal Implications

-6.1 The Local Government (Miscellaneous Provisions) Act 1976 states that the Council shall not grant a hackney carriage or private hire driver's licence unless it is satisfied that the applicant is a fit and proper person to hold such a licence.

-- 6.2 The same Act permits the Council to suspend, revoke, or refuse to renew a driver's licence if, since the grant of the licence, the driver has been convicted of an offence involving dishonesty, indecency, or violence; or has been convicted of an offence under, or failed to comply with, certain licensing statutory provisions; or for any other reasonable cause. - 6.3 Section 62 of the Act allows the Licensing Authority to suspend, revoke or refuse to renew an operator's licence if the applicant/licence holder has been convicted of an offence under or non compliance with the provisions of Part II of the Act; or grounds of any conduct on the part of the operator which appears to the Council to render him unfit , or due to any material change since the licence was granted in any of the circumstances of the operator on the basis of which the licence was granted or any other reasonable cause.
+- 5.1 The Local Government (Miscellaneous Provisions) Act 1976 states that the Council shall not grant a hackney carriage or private hire driver's licence unless it is satisfied that the applicant is a fit and proper person to hold such a licence. - 5.2 The same Act permits the Council to suspend, revoke, or refuse to renew a driver's licence if, since the grant of the licence, the driver has been convicted of an offence involving dishonesty, indecency, or violence; or has been convicted of an offence under, or failed to comply with, certain licensing statutory provisions; or for any other reasonable cause. - 5.3 Section 62 of the Act allows the Council to suspend, revoke or refuse to renew an operator's licence if the applicant/licence holder has been convicted of an offence under or non compliance with the provisions of Part II of the Act; or grounds of any conduct on the part of the operator which appears to the Council to render him unfit , or due to any material change since the licence was granted in any of the circumstances of the operator on the basis of which the licence was granted or any other reasonable cause. - 5.4 It is reasonable for the Council to adopt guidelines to assist it in its exercise of the above powers.
+That will ensure overall consistency in decision making while still permitting flexibility for the merits of individual cases to be taken into account.

-7. Financial Implications.
+6. Financial Implications.

-7.1 This report contains no financial implications
+6.1 This report contains no financial implications

-8. Recommendation
+7. Recommendation